This 5-night tour starts on Monday morning in Paihia and finishes back in Kerikeri the following Friday night. A mixture of biking and hiking.

 - All transfers during the tour as well as ferry fares.

-Options to upgrade to even more luxury on the Sunday night, to include your own private deck with a hot tub, and indoors a fireplace, luxury bath and monsoon shower for two.
+Options to upgrade to even more luxury on the Wednesday or Thursday night in Omapere, to include your own private deck with a hot tub, and indoors a fireplace, luxury bath and monsoon shower for two.
 Just ask!

 We encourage you to stay a while in this amazing part of the world.
 We can arrange accommodation and activities for you at competitive rates.